Whatever you’re thinking, think bigger – think Sussex Downs College.

 Catering and Hospitality students at SDC have the opportunity to work with local restaurants.
 Kings Bistro and Restaurant, the on-site venue at Eastbourne campus, is open to the public and also used for charity dinners organised, catered and hosted by students.
 This taste of real work environment with practical experience and a chance to meet industry professionals maximises students’ chance of moving into work at the end of study.
 Jamie Oliver started his culinary career as an apprentice and look at him now!

-College links with wider community don’t end there.
+College links with the wider community don’t end there.
 Business students work with local businesses who help and inspire them to set up their own ventures.
 Media students run a student magazine, a youth radio station and work with local schools.
-South Downs rangers from the National Park are working on environmental project with students.
+South Downs rangers from the National Park work on an environmental project with students.
 Public services course trains young people who want to join uniformed services and other public services, and students are now working as PCSOs

 On campus, workshops and classrooms are interspersed with relaxing areas to chill out and socialise.
 Learning resource areas are packed with students, and the expansive grounds make the perfect location in the warm summer months.